Sample Driving in the Big Sky (Grades 5-8) Worksheet

 By Shannon Jackson

 1 Michael's family was on vacation in Montana.
 They were traveling from Yellowstone in the southwest corner to Glacier Park in the northwest corner of the state.
-Michael was reading in a tourist pamphlet he had picked up at the restaurant they had just stopped at for lunch.
-"Hey Dad, what's the big deal about the Continental Divide?"
+Michael was reading a tourist pamphlet he had picked up at the restaurant where they had stopped for lunch.
+"Hey, Dad, what's the Continental Divide?"

-2 "That's the height of land that separates the waters running west into the Pacific Ocean from those that run east to the Atlantic Ocean.
+2 "That's the line of mountains that separates the rivers running west into the Pacific Ocean from those that run east to the Atlantic Ocean.
 The Continental Divide winds through Montana."

 4 Michael remarked, "This sure looks different than Billings."

 5 "There are two major land regions in Montana," his mom answered.
-"One is the Great Plains and the other, where grandma and grandpa live, is the Rocky Mountains."
-His mom continued, "Did you know Montana is the 4th largest state?"
+"One is the Great Plains, and the other, where Grandma and Grandpa live, is the Rocky Mountains."
+His mom continued, "Did you know Montana is the fourth largest state?"

 For the complete story with questions: click here for printable